reactor/reactor/README.md

     - reactor-groovy
     - reactor-net-0mq

+# Reactive Streams Commons
+In a continuous mission to design the most efficient concurrency operators for Reactive Streams, a common effort -codename [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons)- has begun.
+Reactor is fully aligned with _RSC_ design and is directly inlining _RSC_ within its stable API contract scoped under reactor-core (Rx Lite) and reactor-stream (full rx).
+Reactive Streams Commons is a research effort shared with everyone and is demanding of efficient stream processing challengers, therefore it is naturally decoupled of any framework noise.

 ### Enrolling

 [Join the initiative](https://support.springsource.com/spring_committer_signup), fork, discuss and PR anytime.
 Roadmap is collaborative and we do enjoy new ideas, simplifications, doc, feedback, and, did we mention feedback already ;) ?
 As any other open source project, you are the hero, Reactor is only useful because of you and we can't wait to see your pull request mate !